GeoscienceAustralia/ptha/propagation/SWALS/examples/README.md

 * uniform_slope -- This tests the model with steady-uniform-flow in a uniform slope

 * uniform_slope_shallow -- This tests the model with steady-uniform-flow in a uniform slope, when the flow is very shallow.

+See [here](./nthmp) for additional tests using the NTHMP benchmark problems, which are also run by the aforementioned validation test script.